Street vs medical cannabis

-In addition, there is the issue that street cannabis may also contain microbes, pesticides or other nasties which may put patients with low immune systems at further risk.
+In addition, street cannabis may also contain microbes, pesticides or other contaminants that may adversely affect patients.

-*'street cannabis' refers to any product which is not certified in a laboratory and regulated by a regulatory medical agency.
+*'street cannabis' refers to any product which is not tested in a laboratory and regulated by a regulatory medical agency.

 Australia has some of the strictest quality requirements for therapeutic goods globally thanks to the Australian Government’s commitment to providing a safe product to patients.
-All medical cannabis therapies produced within Australia must satisfy the strict labelling and quality requirements of Therapeutic Goods Order No. 93 (Standard for Medicinal Cannabis) (TGO 93).
-TGO 93 is a standard that specifies minimum quality requirements for medicinal cannabis products and ensures all products are free from pesticides, moulds, bacteria, heavy metals, etc.
+All medical cannabis therapies produced within Australia must satisfy the strict labeling and quality requirements of Therapeutic Goods Order No. 93 (Standard for Medicinal Cannabis) (TGO 93).
+TGO 93 is a standard that specifies minimum quality requirements for medicinal cannabis products and ensures all products are free from pesticides, moulds, bacteria, heavy metals and other contaminants.

-All Little Green Pharma products must satisfy TGO 93 before they are released to market and, like any therapeutic good may be subject to testing by the TGA, Australia's regulatory authority for therapeutic goods, at any time to ensure compliance with relevant standards.
+All Little Green Pharma products must satisfy TGO 93 before they are released to market and, like any therapeutic good may be subject to testing by the TGA, Australia's regulatory authority for therapeutic goods, to ensure compliance with relevant standards.

 Consistency from batch to batch